sanshibu/nightfall.nvim/README.md

 # 🌙 Nightfall.nvim

-A clean, dark Neovim theme written in Lua, inspired by the colors of Tokyo at night.
-Features carefully selected colors for optimal readability and a delightful coding experience.
+A clean, dark and elegant Neovim colorscheme written in Lua.
+Inspired by TokyoNight, OneDark, and Nord themes, but with a darker background for comfortable long coding sesions.

 ![Nightfall Preview](./preview.png)

 ## ✨ Features

-- 🎨 Carefully crafted color palette
+- 🎨 Carefully crafted color palette for optimal readability
 - 🔌 Support for popular plugins
 - 🌳 Full treesitter support
 - 💡 Semantic token highlighting